The “4th A4 number” is the width of the A3/A4 octave’s 2:1 after it’s been tuned as a pure 4:2.

 At least the 4:2 won’t be giving us any beating problems!
 It’s the 2:1 and the Prime 5ths that need balancing in this scenario.
 Both the octave and the 5ths will need to be compromised.

 As an example, I once ended up with a 3.3 c. wide 2:1(!), a .5 c. narrow(!)
 4:2 and a pair of -2.2 c.(!) prime 5ths.
-Everything was beating more than it should – except of course for the 4:2.
-Trick on that was it was narrow!
-I know it sounds strange, but it was the best sounding compromise I could find. it was a very ‘balanced’ compromise given what was in front of me.
-When I was finished, to my surprise, the thing really sounded pretty good too!
-I was smiling all the way home.
-Go figure.
-Hey, it’s a piano!
+Everything was beating more than it should – except of course for the 4:2. but it was the best sounding compromise I could find. it was a ‘balanced’ compromise given what was in front of me.
+When finished, to my surprise, it really sounded pretty good.
+I smiled on my way home.

-Working with the prime 5ths can be difficult.
-But they ae so helpful with all this.
-In fact, I’d say they are mandatory at least to some extent.
-But all it takes is a want to, and practice, practice, and more practice to measure them reliably, which puts our tuning skills and wrench techniques to the test.
-But the payoff is huge.
+Working with the prime 5ths like this isn’t easy.
+But they are helpful with all this.
+All it takes is some desire and practice to be able to measure them reliably, But the payoff is huge.

-Again, my goal is a setup consisting of a prime 2:1 less than 2.8 c. wide, and a pair of prime 5ths, each -1.5 c. narrow.
+Again, my goal is: A Prime octave setup consisting of a prime 2:1 < 2.8 c. wide, and a pair of balanced prime 5ths, each around -1.5 c. (narrow).
 If that’s not possible, I work from there.
-Either widening or contracting the prime octave and then balancing the 5ths to get the best possible sounding compromise.
-Again, the prime 4:2 is the least important interval here.
+Working with the widths of both the octave and the 5ths to get the best possible sounding compromise.